-Within public administration and policy processes the existence of politics is a reality.
-Therefore, we need leaders who can access the underpinnings of politics and the consequences of political ideologies.
 Harold Lasswell stated, "politics is about who gets what, when, where, and how."
-If this is the case, then leaders need to be actively engaged in every aspect of politics.
-However, such engagement in politics can test our character regularly.
+Therefore, we need leaders who can assess the underpinnings of politics and the consequences of political ideologies.
+Students will be actively engaged in politics by first understanding where politics come from and the myriad of ideologies in practice.
+Further, students will focus on how they can hone their own leadership style.
+We will explore how engagement in politics can test our character regularly.
 To this end, Bill George stated, "successful leadership takes conscious development and requires being true to your life story."
-As members of a learning community and society, we will endeavor to excavate the nature of politics, leadership, and their relational space to policy.

-Via classic and contemporary readings, guest speakers, seminar, debate, lecture, policy briefs, legislative testimony, and workshops; students will develop an understanding about where politics come from and the myriad of political ideologies and systems in practice globally.
-We will also pursue an understanding of philosophical foundations of Western political thought, the history of the U.S. Constitution and Constitutions of regional Tribal Nations, and concepts of political "otherness."
-In sum, we will dig in to what many talk about, but few really understand: politics & policy.
+As members of a learning community and society, we will endeavor to excavate the nature of leadership and the relational space of politics via classic and contemporary readings, seminar, debate, lecture, and workshops.
+We will seek to understand the dynamics of politics by applying leadership techniques for decisionmaking through policy analysis and testimony.
+We will also pursue an understanding of philosophical foundations of Western political thought, the history of the U.S. Constitution and constitutions of regional Tribal Nations, and concepts of political "otherness" that come about in designing public policies.
+In this pursuit we will define multiple political ideologies and assess the nexus of leadership and politics.
+In sum, we will dig in to what many talk about but few really understand: politics, leadership, and the policies they create.
+Students will have the opportunity to develop leadership skills of active listening, analytical thinking, scholarly dialog, effective communication, and writing for public administrators.